Running Your Own DERO Node

 Sync Methods

-1. Full Sync (Recommended)
+1. Full Sync — complete history

 ./derod-linux-amd64

-# Downloads and validates entire blockchain
+# Downloads and validates the entire blockchain from genesis

-# Time: 2-6 hours (depends on connection/CPU)
+# Time: several hours (depends on connection/CPU)

 ./derod-linux-amd64 --fastsync

-# Downloads state snapshots
+# Downloads recent state snapshots instead of replaying from genesis

 # Time: 30-60 minutes